top of page

 Cam must be chain driven, no belt/gear drivers.

-Aftermarket harmonic balancers, Steel Water Pumps, Mini Starter, Pulley and oil pan allowed.
+Aftermarket harmonic balancers, Steel Water Pumps, Mini Starter, Pulley and only steel oil pan allowed.

 Intake manifold stock OEM unaltered aluminum or cast iron intakes only.
 No high performance or high rise intake.
 May run Eldebrock 2701 NO BOWTIES, NO MARINE, NO POLISHING, NO PORTING OR GASKET MATCHING.